UZBEKISTAN: "They want to destroy our Synagogue"

 "Wait for the legal process"Dilshod Eshnayev, a deputy chair of the regime's Religious Affairs Committee in Tashkent, insisted to Forum 18 on 4 August that "nothing has been taken from anyone".
 He declared categorically: "The land belongs to the Synagogue."

 However, Eshnayev repeatedly refused to say if the Committee was doing anything to defend the rights of the Jewish community.
 He told Forum 18 to wait for the Economic Court's ruling.
 "In every country you have to wait for the legal process to take its course."

 A community member complained that the building firm had received a building permit, "but not a word was said about the fact that this construction meant the demolition of the Synagogue.
 At the same time, they insist on calling us 'an apartment', since it is easier to confiscate residential property for construction".

 The community told the Hokimat (District Administration) it was highly concerned about the demolition plan.
-In February the community also wrote President Shavkat Mirziyoyev setting out their concerns.
+In February the community also wrote to President Shavkat Mirziyoyev setting out their concerns.